knkumar/insight-submission/src/README.md

 			1. adding unique identifier to hash table
 			2. adding each column value to the corresponding list (may need to check for type consistency?)

-Optimization:
+Operation to implement:
-	Grouping - Use a hash table for grouping departments Aggregation -
+	Join - merge data from different csv on a key - explore merge based and has based joins Grouping - Use a hash table for grouping (departments) Aggregation - count from the hash table

 Output : results in a CSV file